Tree-kangaroo Conservation Program

 The country’s wildlife and its people face growing threats from unregulated development, particularly logging and mining; high levels of poverty; limited access to health and education; and the absence of sustainable alternative incomes.

 On the Huon Peninsula, the Tree-kangaroo Conservation Program is addressing these pressures through combining local community development with biodiversity conservation.
 Local communities have partnered with the program to establish PNG’s first ever Conservation Area called YUS – named after the area's three main rivers and their local communities (Yopno, Uruwa and Som) working together to protect the land and wildlife, including halting further decline of the Matschie’s Tree-kangaroo.

 The Program’s mission is to “foster wildlife and habitat conservation and support local communities in Papua New Guinea through global partnerships, land protection and scientific research”.
 It is a world-leading example of culturally-sensitive biodiversity conservation through sustainable community development and enhancing local skills and knowledge.

 How are we helping?

-Zoos Victoria has partnered with the Tree-kangaroo Conservation Program helping fund the YUS Conservation Coffee Project as a key element of the Community Livelihoods Program.
+Zoos Victoria has partnered with the Tree-kangaroo Conservation Program to enable delivery of the YUS Conservation Coffee Project as a key element of the Community Livelihoods Program.
 This eco-social project allows farmers to access sustainable agricultural projects that benefit both wildlife and people by securing land and generating a sustainable income for families; increasing their food security and access to health and education services.
-The program also helps emphasise the relationship between conservation coffee and wildlife conservation for local community members.
+The program also emphasises the relationship between conservation coffee and wildlife conservation for local community members.